-Anyone who’s ever gone through it will tell you, buying a business is much more involved than your average high-ticket purchase.
+As anyone who’s ever gone through it will tell you, buying a Colorado business is much more involved than your average high-ticket purchase.
 You need the assistance of a competent and experienced business lawyer in order to reach a favorable end result.

-There are many things that must be disclosed and sorted through with your financial and legal associates before you assume the helm of an existing enterprise.
-Early on, you need to uncover:
+There are many things that must be disclosed and sorted out with your financial and legal associates before you assume the helm of an existing enterprise.
+Early on, you need to find out:

 - How did the owner calculate the value of the business?